mit-orcd/orcd-docs-edit/docs/faqs.md

 ### How do I get GPU access?

-We now have public GPUs available on Engaging!
+We have L40S and H200 GPUs available on Engaging through the `mit_normal_gpu` partition.
+There are also a variety of GPU types available through the [`mit_preemptable`](running-jobs/overview.md#preemptable-jobs) partition.
 Take a look at [this documentation](running-jobs/requesting-resources.md#gpus) to see how to request them for your job.

 If your lab would like to purchase GPUs to be hosted on Engaging, please contact
 <orcd-help-engaging@mit.edu>.